VishwaShah1510/medicine-recommendation-system/README.md

 🌐 GitHub: [@VishwaShah1510](https://github.com/VishwaShah1510)

 ---

-🤝 Contributions
+## 🤝 Contributions

-Pull requests and suggestions are welcome.
-If you want to use the model for different domains (e.g., veterinary, mental health), feel free to fork and modify.
+This is a personal academic project.
+Feel free to fork it, suggest improvements, or use parts of it in your own health-tech experiments.

 ---

-📌 License
+## 📌 License

-This project is licensed under the MIT License.
+This project is open-source and available under the [MIT License](LICENSE).
----